-Gophers pitcher Max Meyer could be top 10 pick in MLB Draft
+Gophers pitcher Max Meyer could be top 10 pick in MLB draft

 When you mention Joe Mauer, Dave Winfield and Paul Molitor, you're talking about state baseball royalty.
 Those three are the only native Minnesotans taken in the top 10 of the Major League Baseball draft since it started in 1965.

-Max Meyer could join that list Wednesday night, when he goes from a Gophers righthanded pitcher whose season ended abruptly because of the pandemic to a millionaire ballplayer.
+Max Meyer could join that list Wednesday night, when Gophers righthander goes from a college pitcher whose season ended abruptly because of the pandemic to a millionaire ballplayer.

 "This is something I've dreamed about my entire life," Meyer said.
 "I've worked hard to put myself in this position."

 The last Gophers player taken in the first round was Glen Perkins, 22nd overall by the Twins in 2004.
-Mauer was the No. 1 overall pick in 2001 out of Cretin-Derham Hall High School.
+Mauer was the No. 1 overall pick in 2001 out of Cretin-Derham Hall.
 Ex-Gophers Molitor (No. 3 in 1977 by Milwaukee) and Winfield (No. 4 in 1974 by San Diego) are in the Baseball Hall of Fame.
-Gophers catcher Dan Wilson, a native of Barrington, Ill., was taken seventh overall in 1990 by the Reds.
+Gophers catcher Dan Wilson, a native of Barrington, Ill., was taken seventh overall in 1990 by Cincinnati.

 Meyer, 21, is ranked No. 9 among prospects by mlb.com, and has talked or interviewed with approximately half of the 30 MLB teams through Zoom.